-'dangerous drugs' (i.e. the controlled drugs) the cupboard should be fitted with a door and a lock which cannot be opened by the key to the medical cabinet.
-Other vessels must store medicines in a cool, dry, locked cabinet or locked container.
-Under the Misuse of Drugs (Safe Custody) Regulations 1973 only the master or a person authorised by him may open the inner cupboard.
+Regulations4 also require the cabinet to have an 'inner cupboard' solely for the storage of 'dangerous drugs' (i.e. the controlled drugs) the cupboard should be fitted with a door and a lock which cannot be opened by the key to the medical cabinet.
+Other vessels must store medicines in a cool, dry, locked cabinet or locked container5.
+Under the Misuse of Drugs (Safe Custody) Regulations 19736 only the master or a person authorised by him may open the inner cupboard.

 In the UK and most other countries, it is illegal for unqualified/unauthorised persons to destroy unwanted controlled drugs.
 They can be disposed of by giving them to a person who may lawfully supply them, such as a qualified pharmacist or a qualified doctor.
-In the UK, it is also possible to dispose of drugs via the police.
-A receipt should be obtained from the recipient, and kept with, or affixed to, the controlled drugs register.
+In the UK, it is also possible to dispose of drugs via the police.7 A receipt should be obtained from the recipient, and kept with, or affixed to, the controlled drugs register.